 When people are struggling with mental health concerns, they are often more receptive to interventions, information and help from their friends than from people they see as authorities.
 Although it is sometimes difficult to know what to say, it is better to talk to the person than to ignore the problem.
 There are many resources available to you to help you figure out how to have difficult conversations.
 Here on campus, you can talk to a Counselor in the CC Counseling Center, the campus Chaplains and the Director of the Wellness Resource Center.
 Additionally, there are student-run groups, like GROW that offer peer support.

-The Wellness Resource Center offers Mental Health First Aid class, where you can learn about mental health challenges, as well as the skills to intervene when you see someone in emotional distress.
-For more information about these classes, contact firstname.lastname@example.org
+The Wellness Resource Center offers Mental Health First Aid classes, where you can learn about mental health challenges, as well as the skills to intervene when you see someone in emotional distress.